CompuTec/computec-docs/docs/appengine/administrators-guide/configuration-and-administration/working-with-sap-business-one-web-client.md

     ![A help screen showing how to log in to install WebClient Extension](./media/working-with-sap-business-one-web-client/9-appengine-login-webclient-extension-installation.png)

-6. The installation of WebClient Extension Package is completed and you'll see a success message.
+6. Done!
+The installation of WebClient Extension Package was completed successfully.

     ![A help screen showing a success message after installing WebClient Extension](./media/working-with-sap-business-one-web-client/10-appengine-success-webclient-extension-installation.png)